tnmichael309/2048AI/README.md

 # 2048AI

 Some ugly codes of TD-Learning and Expectimax Search for game 2048.

-(Developed by Kun-Hao Yeh from CGI-Lab).
+(Developed by K.H Yeh and I.C Wu from CGI-Lab @NCTU).

 We use TD-Lambda and several features to train 2048 by self-playing.